ai-analytics-jlu-ws25-26/.github/profile/README.md

 1. Please let me know by email at [me@juliandoerr.com](mailto:me@juliandoerr.com) if you use or find the material helpful.<br>
 2. Please include an acknowledgment in your syllabus or notes.

-### Are you available to teach a condensed version of this course at my organization?
+### Are you available to teach this course at my organization?

 Possibly!
 Feel free to [contact me](mailto:me@juliandoerr.com) to discuss.